remotion-dev/remotion/packages/docs/docs/lambda/deploysite.md

 Takes a Remotion project, bundles it and uploads it to an S3 bucket.
 Once uploaded, a Lambda function can render any composition in the Remotion project by specifying the URL.

+- If you make changes locally, you need to redeploy the site.
+You can use [`siteName`](#sitename) to overwrite the previous site.
-Note that the Remotion project will be deployed to a subdirectory, not the root of the domain.
+- Note that the Remotion project will be deployed to a subdirectory, not the root of the domain.
 Therefore you must ensure that if you have specified paths in your Remotion project, they are able to handle this scenario.

-Before calling this function, you should create a bucket, see [`getOrCreateBucket()`](/docs/lambda/getorcreatebucket).
+- Before calling this function, you should create a bucket, see [`getOrCreateBucket()`](/docs/lambda/getorcreatebucket).

 ## Example